Ruben-Boeckx/Experimental-Analysis-of-GNNs-for-CCF/README.md

 # A Benchmark of Network Learning Techniques
-This repository contains the Python code that was used for the research on my master's thesis
+This repository contains the Python code that was used for the research on my master's thesis at KU Leuven.